jurgenwigg/py3S60/newcore/Doc/library/subprocess.rst

    If *cwd* is not ``None``, the function changes the working directory to *cwd* before executing the child.  *cwd* can be a string, bytes or :term:`path-like <path-like object>` object.
-On POSIX, the function looks for *executable* (or for the first item in *args*) relative to *cwd* if the executable path is a relative path.
+In particular, the function looks for *executable* (or for the first item in *args*) relative to *cwd* if the executable path is a relative path.